benlagreca02/Metroid-II-RL/README.md

 - [ ] Drop down through first major shaft (requires downward jump shooting)
 - [ ] Kill first metroid

+### Model Training
+Some simple training has been done, but the reward functions need to heavily be tweaked
+- [ ] Rewrite, rewrite, rewrite...
+- [x] Define a baseline test reward function
+- [x] make observations of environments pixels of screen
+- [x] Write simple exploration function using game coordinate hashing
+- [x] Do some kind of extremely bare-bones training to just explore

 ### Optimization
 - [ ] improve  observations of environments to be tiles (will train faster,